sunvc/NoLet/README.EN.md

 * After installation, click the extension icon and enter your push key to configure
 * Supports one-click sending of the current page, selected text, or images to your device
-* Especially suitable for sending images from sites like Instagram directly to your phone

 ## Third-Party Libraries Used in the Project